meincrab/Notemap/README.md

 Remember you can add an comments/notes to issues when you are moving it in Issues Boards.
 Teacher can also see your comments.

-Read carefully all the informations and rules below before you start doing your project assignment work!
+Read carefully all the informations and rules below before you start doing your project work!

 ## Repository structure
 ### README.md